clauseggers/extraHunspellHyphenation/README.md

 This repository contains a compilation of [Hunspell](https://hunspell.github.io) hyphenation files that do not come included with installs of the [Affinity](https://affinity.serif.com/) apps.

 *No spelling dictionaries are included in this repo, this is just hyphenation.
-Installing the spelling dictionaries can have performance implications, hence it is better to install them in this context.*
+Installing the spelling dictionaries can have performance implications, hence it is better to install them separately in an as-needed basis.*

 ### Sources
 The source of many of these hyphenations files are